wandb/docs/docs/guides/integrations/prompts/quickstart.md

 ### 3. Query an index and start Weights & Biases logging

 With the loaded index, start querying over your documents.
-Every call to your index will be automatically logged to Weights & Biases
+Every call to your index is automatically logged to Weights & Biases

 ```python
 questions = [